OnkarPKher/Dijsktra_Planning/README.md

 Github repository link: https://github.com/OnkarPKher/Dijsktra_Planning.git

-In the video, uploaded the start nodes of the point robot are : x1 = 0, y1 = 100
+In the video, uploaded the start nodes of the point robot are : x1 = 0, y1 = 100, and

-and the goal nodes are: x2 = 225, y2 = 150.
+The goal nodes are: x2 = 225, y2 = 150.

 The video has been sped up 2x times, to show all the tasks being carried out in lesser amount of time.